Jlinn5280/Elk-Stack-Project/README.md

 - Personal IP Address

 Machines within the network can only be accessed by SSH.
-- The Jomp Box Provisioner (10.0.0.5) is the only machine able to connect to the ELK-Server (10.1.0.4) via SSH.
+- The Jump Box Provisioner (10.0.0.5) is the only machine able to connect to the ELK-Server (10.1.0.4) via SSH.

 A summary of the access policies in place can be found in the table below.